EthanWong2212/ip/docs/README.md

 ### 9. End program: `bye`
-Ends program before saving and updating task list
+Ends program after saving and updating task list

 **Format** `bye`

+## FAQ
+**Q**: Where is my task list data stored?
+**A**: The task list data is named "Duke.txt" and can be found in the data folder in your home folder (where you stored ip.jar)

 ## Command Summary
 Action | Format | Example